 A. Career Incentive Award Limits

 Each employee is limited to three (3) career-incentive award increases, regardless of when he/she began participation in the program.
-Only one program may be completed within each five-year period.
+Programs may be started and completed every three-years, but must be completed within 5 year timeframe.

 All permanent classified employees (employees who have passed the district’s probation period and attained permanent employment status with the district shall be eligible to participate in the program.
 Permanency must be attained before the first day of semester/term of the beginning of the Career Incentive Program.
 Classified managers (see Board of Trustees Policy VI.D) and hourly/temporary classified employees are not eligible for participation in the Career Incentive program.